xsynaptic/wordpress-gulp-starter-kit/readme.md

 * Find new packages with `npm search [package]`.
 * Install new packages with: `npm install [package] --save-dev`.
-* A general rule-of-thumb: if you can find it there just use npm.
+* A general rule-of-thumb: if you can find it there just use npm; nowadays other package managers are becoming much less important.